 Below is the section of all the Megaventory Inventory Locations

 Clicking Assign Source will provide a dropdown menu to choose the source you want to assign to that location (only the unassigned sources will be available).
-The screen will become like below:
+The screen will look like so:

-Clicking the Remove Source you will be prompted to confirm the action as below
+By clicking the Remove Source, you will be prompted to confirm the action (as shown below):

-By clicking Confirm the source will be removed and the page will be reloaded and display a confirmation message, or an error message if there was something wrong which prevented the completion of the action.
+By clicking Confirm, the source will be removed and the page will be reloaded.
+A confirmation message will appear.
+Otherwise, you will see an error message, if there was something wrong that prevented the completion of the action.